z00mm00z/Contrail/README.md

 # Contrail
-A Discord Weather Bot in Javascript
+A Discord Weather Bot in Javascript.
+All it does is get the weather with the command !weather [query]

 ## Main Dependencies:
 - dotenv